 This video series is designed for parents and caregivers to understand the benefits of early screening and early childhood intervention (ECI) services.
 ECI services are available for children up to 3 years of age.

 Families are valuable sources of information on children’s skill development.
 These forms align with the learning domains of the CIRCLE Progress Monitoring System and can be used in children’s portfolios and at parent-teacher conferences to provide a full picture of children’s development.

 This form is designed to be used during parent-teacher conferences to help parents and teachers as partners prioritize learning areas for children’s targeted support and record an action plan for supporting the student at both home and school.

 Children are rapidly developing in early childhood, especially the first three years.
 Early care providers and teachers have a unique opportunity to partner with families in keeping children on a healthy path to development—especially when a child may be experiencing developmental delays.
 This one-page roadmap supports caregivers in taking next steps when they have concerns about a child’s developmental progress.

 Teachers using the CIRCLE Progress Monitoring System can share student scores with families by printing reports or by providing a personalized identification number (PIN) for families to view results online.
 Teachers can also send families activities that are designed to support skills of concern at home.
 Review this How-To Guide to learn more.

 This document is a quick checklist of effective ways to present assessment data to families during parent-teacher conferences.

-Professional Learning Session: Conversations with Families about Students’ Development (coming fall 2019)
+Professional Learning Session: Conversations with Families about Students’ Development (coming soon)